amoe/acceleratedcpp/chapter-notes.md

 How are we going to do a polymorphic copy without using ->clone()?
 You surely face the same problem where you don't know what constructor to call, `new CoreStudent(*ptr)` will inadvertently degrade a GradStudent to a CoreStudent.

+## 14.2 Reference counted handles

+If you allow storing multiple references to a single object, you have the
+problem: what happens when you need to free the object?
+You can't free the object when it exits scope, as there may be objects in another scope.
+The RefHandle is likely to be the equivalent of shared_ptr in C++11.